mil06/gcp-mdp-demo/README.md

 5. Choose control access for objects
 6. Click CREATE

 If we navigagte back to the Storage browser, we can see the newly created bucket.
-(My new bucket circled above in red)
+(My new bucket circled above in red).
+Lets go into our bucket and create a folder to place our JSON file.